lcsirmaz/aleph/c/README.md

 ## Compiler and linker

-The result of compiling the aleph [compiler](../comp) and the [linker](../link) to C is here.
+The result of compiling the aleph [compiler](../comp) and the [linker](../link) to C are the C programs [comp.c](comp.c) and [link.c](link.c).

-These programs can be compiled to machine code by a C compiler, and then they can be used to *recompile* the compiler again.
-The result should be the same.
+These programs can be compiled by a C compiler, and then they can be used to *recompile* the compiler again.
+Results should be the C programs here.

-The first version was compiled by hand; those programs are in [bootstrap](../bootstrap).
+This bootstrap process was started by making the compilations by hand; those hand-written programs are in [bootstrap](../bootstrap).